psoas

 Constructive Rest Position is the simplest way to release psoas muscle contraction, as it allows the skeleton and gravity to do the work of neutral alignment in a restful state.
 This unravels tension patterns that are held deep in the core and allows us to let go of old emotional conditioning.

 Resting in this position helps you to recognise and work with pelvic instability and unresolved emotional holding patterns.
 In this pose, you don’t need to anything but relax.
-Gravity will do the work.
+Gravity will do the work and I will guide you step by step so that you can feel supported and be co-regulated.